bbrassart/IronHack_exercises/Ruby/Fizzbuzz/README.md

 ========

 FizzBuzz solution using a lambda function.
-No tests implemented yet.

 Ruby Version: 2.2.2

 To run it, do :
 - Clone the repo or copy the files
-- To run it, execute the 'main.rb' script or build it in your favourite text editor
+- To run it, execute the 'main.rb' script or build it in your favorite text editor

 DESCRIPTION